AIBiology/aibiology.github.io/index.md

 ### Makeup and Late policy

 Please notify the instructor of circumstances that lead to late work or missed classes.
 I will generally work with you and accept late work.
-Without prior notification, late work will be penalized one point per day after the due date.
+All assignments are designed for both your own learning and my assessment of your efforts.
+Much of the course builds on previous sections and falling behind on assignments will make it harder to keep up.
+If you need help, please ask! **My goal is for all students to learn the material** and I understand that some students will need more help than others.
+The grade is based on the end product, not the amount of time and help needed to get there.

 ___
 ## Students Requiring Accommodations